stoyky/stoyky.github.io/content/blog/gandcrab_analysis/index.md

 ---
 title: "An Analysis Of the GandCrab V2 Ransomware"
 description: Gandcrab V2 Analysis
+summary: In a university assignment, I was tasked with reversing GandCrab malware.
 draft: false
 tags: ["cyber security", "malware analysis"]
 ---

-In a university assignment, I was tasked with reversing GandCrab malware.

 ## Introduction